Main Risks

 Leonardo also benefits from substantial experience in the field of cyber security, gained on the market through the competent business division.
 In addition to a continuous improvement in the methods of managing permissions of access to information, Leonardo continues to take any action to extend data and information protection and processing methods and processes to its own suppliers.

-The Group could encounter difficulties in protecting its Intellectual Property
+The Group could encounter difficulties in protecting its Intellectual Property.

 Leonardo's success and results also depend on the Company's ability to protect the innovations resulting from its R&D activities through Intellectual Property.
 In this respect, the Group mainly uses industrial secrets, patents, copyrights.
 Nevertheless, the possibility cannot be ruled out that the activity of a “disloyal” employee, an improper action of a supplier or a legal but aggressive act of a third party may lead to repercussions on the company’s Intellectual Property.
 Furthermore, there is a greater risk of counterfeiting in highly technological environments such as that in which Leonardo operates, given the high number of patents held by third parties.

 The Group is committed to the continuous improvement of its Intellectual Property protection processes, from the approval of research and development investments, through the definition and implementation of measures to protect technical information and proprietary know-how.
 Appropriate monitoring and surveillance actions are taken to detect any infringements by suppliers, partners or competitors.
-Of particular importance is the creation, the expansion and the penetration of the internal IP Correspondent networks in the divisions.
+Of particular importance is the creation, the expansion and the penetration of the internal IP Correspondent networks in the business divisions.

-The Group provides highly complex products, systems and services, including under long-term fixed-price contracts
+The Group provides highly complex products, systems and services, including under long-term fixed-price contracts.

 The Group supplies products, systems and services that are particularly complex due to their advanced technological content, including under long-term contracts at a fixed all-inclusive price.
 Terms and conditions of contracts generally include challenging requirements and rigorous completion times, the failure to honour which may entail the payment of penalties, in addition to warranty liability and claims for damage that are not covered in full by insurance policies.
 Furthermore, an unforeseen rise in the costs incurred in the performance of a contract, which may also be the result of the occurrence of chance events, could lead to a lower profit.
+In this regard, attention must also be paid to the effects of market phases characterised by inflation, over-demand, lack or discontinuity of supply of services and goods (including energy commodities) necessary for production and delivery to the customer, inflation phenomena, with consequent greater execution times and costs for the company.
+These dynamics, which may also be determined, accelerated or exacerbated by the deterioration of institutional and commercial relations between sovereign states or by the onset of war conflict, can also affect the competitiveness of the company's offer for the acquisition of additional long-term contracts as well as of new customers.

 From the commercial offer phase and at regular intervals during the performance of the contract, Leonardo considers the projects’ main performance and financial parameters in order to assess its performance and manage risks throughout the entire life cycle through the detection, assessment, mitigation and monitoring of risks with the definition and management of appropriate contingencies, in order to protect the financial margins of the projects themselves.
 Risk management is supported by dedicated Risk Managers in project teams.
 The Group is committed to the continuous improvement of its industrial efficiency and its ability to meet customer specifications.
 With reference to energy commodities, the Group pursues, on an ongoing basis, a strategy aimed at optimising purchases and uses of resources.

-The risks of performance of contracts, associated with the liability to customers or third parties, also depend on the supply and sub-supply chain
+The risks of performance of contracts, associated with the liability to customers or third parties, also depend on the supply and sub-supply chain.

 The Group purchases, in very substantial proportions with respect to its sales, industrial products and services, materials and components, equipment and subsystems; it may therefore incur liability to its customers for operational, legal or financial risks attributable to third parties, who operate as suppliers or sub-suppliers.
 The Group’s dependence on suppliers for certain business activities might give rise to difficulties in maintaining quality standards and meeting delivery times.
+The risk profile of suppliers, mainly small and medium enterprises, can deteriorate, also suddenly, during downturns in economy, in the presence of geopolitical tensions and conflicts and during periods of convulsive recovery, also due to subsequent offer shortages and discontinuity, bottlenecks and inflationary effects into the real economy, mainly on raw materials and energy commodities.
+In addition, third-party acquisitions of suppliers relevant to the Group could change the terms and conditions of contract renewals, with costs or timing being less convenient for the Company.

 Leonardo has been pursuing its policy of strengthening and improving the supply chain for some years, leveraging a transparent and sustainable partnership relationship with the excellences in its Supply Chain, to give rise to a more innovative, integrated and resilient industrial eco-system.
-In addition to the programmes already in place (LEAP, ELITE Leonardo Lounge), the Company has defined a set of principles and rules for the assessment of key suppliers, specifically oriented towards the development and growth of the Supply Chain with a view to long-term sustainability (Leonardo Assessment and Development for Sustainability).
+In addition to the programmes already in place or completed (LEAP, ELITE Leonardo Lounge), the Company has defined a set of principles and rules for the assessment of key suppliers, specifically oriented towards the development and growth of the Supply Chain with a view to long-term sustainability (Leonardo Assessment and Development for Sustainability).

-The Group is required to fulfil direct or indirect offset obligations in certain countries
+The Group is required to fulfil direct or indirect offset obligations in certain countries.

+In the Aerospace and Defence sector, some international institutional customers require the application of some types of industrial offset related to the award of contracts, sometimes with rigorous requirements, linked to the development policy of each country.
 Therefore, the Group may undertake offset obligations that require procurement or manufacturing support at local level, technology transfer and investments in industrial projects in the customer’s country.
 Failure to meet offset obligations may result in the application of penalties and, in certain cases, might prevent the Group from participating in contract award procedures in the countries concerned.

-The Group manages offset risks by means of appropriate analyses carried out from the offering phase within the project teams, which also appoint an Offset Manager for the d4ivision concerned.
+The Group manages offset risks by means of appropriate analyses carried out from the offering phase within the project teams, which also appoint an Offset Manager for the division concerned.
 A due diligence is performed before dealing with a third party under an offset agreement, which is conducted according to the relevant international best practices.

 Leonardo has also set up a dedicated central organisational unit to guide and supervise offset activities.

-Chips, electronic components and critical raw materials available on the market
+Chips, electronic components and critical raw materials available on the market.

+Critical raw materials, including rare earths, are a decisive enabler for both the technologies of certain production sectors and the initiatives behind the European Green Deal.
+Most of the critical raw materials relevant to the Aerospace and Defence sector are not directly available in Europe, but rather in other mainly non-NATO/EU countries.
 Availability and production of materials are sometimes concentrated in a single country, which may therefore be in a position to sway the balance between global supply and demand, with impacts on market prices and/or availability of goods, in particular in scenarios marked by critical geopolitical issues, the deterioration of institutional and commercial relations between sovereign states or the occurrence of war conflicts.

 Leonardo, in addition to monitoring the prospective requirements of its supplies, takes part in international working groups, such as those at European and NATO level, which reconcile the interests of both States (supporting the definition of recommendations for member States) and the companies and supply chains involved, in order to encourage the identification of common strategies for mitigating risks.
 Leonardo also engages in activities having the purpose of enhancing the efficiency of the use of resources (for example fostering circularity mechanisms) as soon as the product technological research and sustainable design phases start.

-A substantial amount of consolidated assets is attributable to intangible assets, goodwill in particular
+A substantial amount of consolidated assets is attributable to intangible assets, goodwill in particular.

 The recoverability of amounts recognised in intangible assets (including goodwill and development costs) is linked to the implementation of future plans and the business plans for the relevant products that, especially in case of long-term developments, may see the needs of customers and the competitive environment change, given the speed of technological innovation.